Using match transparency

 Finding outline selections on carousels

-How to find which item is currently selected?
+How to find which item is currently focused?
 Create a reference image as before:

 This will match the currently selected tile, independent of what the tile contains.